InfoMatePL/InfoTracker/docs/edge_cases.md

 ### Edge cases: SELECT * and star expansion

 #### Boss fights (optional, but the loot is sweet)
 Every adventure has bosses.
-Here, stars explode into many columns, UNIONs misalign like mischievous goblins, and temp tables vanish at dawn.
+Here, stars explode into many columns, UNIONs can misalign columns (wrong order), and temp tables vanish at dawn.
 Fear not.

 - Strategy: resolve first, expand later
 - Keep count: ordinals matter more than riddles